 Moving Home

-Moving home can be a very stressful and time-consuming process, with lots to think about at once!
-Whether you are moving to or from a South Essex Homes property, this page aims to make sure that nothing gets forgotten throughout the process of you moving into your home.
+Moving home can be a very stressful time, with lots to think about at once!
+Whether you are moving into or out of a South Essex Homes property, this page aims to make sure that nothing gets forgotten.

 If you are moving out of one of our properties, you may end your tenancy at any time by giving us at least four weeks notice in writing.
 The notice must end on a Sunday.